 In recent conversations with educators and others about SEL assessment, I’ve learned that the meaning of “direct assessment” is often not clear.
 Because of that, the value of direct assessment is also often not clear.
 I’m on a mission to fix that.

-Here’s the quick definition: Direct SEL skill assessments are measures that require students to solve challenge social and emotional problems and thereby demonstrate their social and emotional skill.
-The rest of this blog explains what this means, with examples, and how direct assessment differs from other methods.
+Here’s the quick definition: Direct SEL skill assessments are measures that require students to solve challenging social and emotional problems and thereby demonstrate their social and emotional skills.
+The rest of this blog explains what this means, with examples, and how to direct assessment differs from other methods.

 Illustrating Direct Social and Emotional Assessment and Contrasting it with Other Methods

 - you want to assess a specific student social and emotional skills,